 - Run a contest with the influencer

-At Sherlock, we take pride in our strong media relationships, based on a simple philosophy of always being relevant, interesting and reliable.
-We always ensure we have compelling answers to four basic questions:
+At Sherlock, we take pride in our strong media relationships, based on the simple philosophy of always being relevant, interesting and reliable.
+We always certify we have compelling answers to four basic questions:

 - Is this a genuinely newsworthy, topical story given the current news agenda?

-- What is the different and interesting about the brand, product or services being announced?
+- What is different and interesting about the brand, product or services being announced?

 - How is it specifically relevant to my region?